-In October of 2010, Jonathan Randazzo was appointed Assistant Principal Trombone of the North Carolina Symphony while in pursuit of his Bachelor of Music Degree in performance at the New England Conservatory of Music.
-Graduating in May of 2011, Jonathan studied with Norman Bolter, former Second Trombonist with the Boston Symphony Orchestra.
-In addition, he has also studied with Joseph Alessi of the New York Philharmonic, James Markey of the Boston Symphony Orchestra, and Willard Sprague, a local pedagogue on Long Island.
-While in high school, Jonathan attended the Juilliard School pre-college division program.
+In October of 2010, Jonathan Randazzo was appointed Assistant Principal Trombone of the North Carolina Symphony while in pursuit of his Bachelor of Music Degree at the New England Conservatory of Music.
+During the 2017/18 season, Jonathan performed as Acting-Principal Trombone with the North Carolina Symphony.

 In August of 2017, Jonathan was appointed Second Trombone of the Santa Fe Opera, a 10-week summer opera festival.
 Since the summer of 2021, Jonathan has served as Acting-Principal Trombone.

 Jonathan has also performed with renowned orchestras such as the National Symphony Orchestra in Washington, DC and has performed as Guest Principal Trombone with the St. Louis Symphony Orchestra and Charleston Symphony.

 As an avid teacher, Jonathan held the position of Adjunct Trombone Professor at NC State University from 2015-2022 and is currently in high demand as a private trombone instructor.
 Over the past several years, Jonathan has been hired as guest artist-clinician at DePaul University, UNC School of the Arts, East Carolina, Gardner-Webb and Appalachian State Universities.
 He also is a founding member of the Santa Fe Trombone Summit, an educational trombone workshop featuring masterclasses, sectionals, chamber music and performances.